Colonel Paul J. Kassebaum, Commander

 Colonel Kassebaum’s awards and decorations include the Bronze Star Medal, Meritorious Service Medal (five oak leaf clusters), Army Commendation Medal, Army Achievement Medal (two oak leaf clusters), Meritorious Unit Citation (one oak leaf cluster), Superior Unit Award (two oak leaf clusters), Iraq Campaign Medal, Armed Forces Service Medal, Humanitarian Service Medal, Overseas Service Ribbon (numeral 2), Expert Field Medical Badge, Air Assault Badge, and German Armed Forces Proficiency Badge (Gold).
 He is a member of the Order of Military Medical Merit.

-Sergeant First Class Strauss is a native of Washington State and a graduate of the George Washington University where he holds an Associate's degree in Medical Laboratory Science.
+Master Sergeant Strauss is a native of Washington State and a graduate of the George Washington University where he holds an Associate's degree in Medical Laboratory Science.
 He enlisted in the United States Army in September 2009.

 He most recently served as the Enlisted Subject Matter Expert (ESME) and Senior Training Developer for MOS 68K at the United States Army Medical Center of Excellence.